 3. See that securities advertisements are truthful and not misleading; and

 4. Make sure that securities products sold to an investor are suitable for that investor.

-FINRA is a regulatory body which protects the investing public though investigations and enforcement actions.
+FINRA is a regulatory body that protects the investing public through investigations and enforcement actions.
 It also provides an exclusive forum for resolving disputes between investors and their brokers.
 If you have opened a brokerage account at a FINRA member firm ( which is basically all major brokerage firms)–you have agreed to have FINRA be the sole forum to file any claims you have regarding your brokerage account.

 Now, you have likely heard the terms “arbitration” and “mediation” before.
 They are essentially less formal ways in which to resolve disputes, in which a court of law is not involved.
 Specifically, with regard to securities disputes, FINRA provides the forum for those arbitrations and mediations.